 - Legal systems and juvenile justice

-Building on this introductory policy course, advanced options include an experiential learning course which provides students a deep-dive into state and federal policy-making with a trip to Washington, D.C. over spring break in order to meet with a variety of policy makers and influencers.
+Building on this introductory policy course, advanced options include an experiential learning course (CHST 302) which provides students with a deep dive into state and federal policy-making with a trip to Washington, D.C. over spring break to meet with various policymakers and influencers.

-Each of these policy courses are 3-credit hours and some are cross-listed with other departments.
-The child policy externship may also count toward a capstone depending on a student's major.
+Each of these policy courses is 3-credit hours, and some are cross-listed with other departments.
+Depending on a student's major, the child policy externship may also count toward a capstone.

 For more information about the Child Policy Pathway, contact the Schubert Center office at schubertcenter@case.edu or Gabriella Celeste, the Schubert Center Policy Director, who serves as the instructor for the Pathway courses.